Frequently asked questions about columnar storage

-Columnar storage is a data storage format in which static data is stored in columnar format on disk and modified data in memory is stored in row format.
-This format balances scanning performance and transaction processing capabilities.
+OceanBase columnar storage is a data storage format that stores static data on disk in columnar format and modifies data in memory in row format.
+It balances scanning performance and transaction processing capabilities.

-For analytical queries, columnar storage significantly improves query performance.
-It is an essential feature for OceanBase Database to support HTAP.
-In classic AP databases, columnar data is typically static and difficult to update in place.
-However, in OceanBase Database's LSM Tree architecture, SSTables are static and naturally suitable for columnar storage.
-MemTables are dynamic and still stored in row format, which does not affect transaction processing.
-This allows us to balance the performance of TP and AP queries.
+For analytical queries, columnar storage can significantly improve query performance.
+It is an essential feature for OceanBase to achieve HTAP capabilities.
+In traditional AP databases, columnar data is typically static and difficult to update in place.
+However, in OceanBase's LSM Tree architecture, SSTables are static and naturally suitable for columnar storage.
+MemTables are dynamic and still use row-based storage, which does not affect transaction processing.
+This allows us to balance the performance of TP and AP queries to some extent.

-OceanBase Database also supports the concept of a columnar index, which is different from "creating an index on a columnar table."
-A columnar index refers to an index table stored in columnar format.
+OceanBase Database also supports the concept of columnar indexes, which is different from "building an index on columnar data."
+A columnar index refers to an index table structured in columnar format.

-For example, if we have a rowstore table t6 and want to sum the values in column c3 with the best performance, we can create a columnar index on c3:
+For example, if we have a row-based table t6 and want to sum the values in column c3 with the best performance, we can create a columnar index on c3:

 create table t6(